govuk-one-login/data-radar-public/README.md

 ## Application Development

-This application can be ran locally by installing the dependencies in `requirements.txt` and using python3 to run `app.py`.
+See below for notes on deploying this application on the cloud.
+For local development, install the dependencies in `requirements.txt` and use python3 to run `app.py`.
 Alternatively to build and run the application within Docker locally just enter `make`.

 The [make file](Makefile) will also contain most commands required for developing the application including linting, building the docker container and running it locally.
 Run `make help` to list these commands and descriptions